New York State Personnel Standards

 Licensure Require Specific Field or Clinical Work?
 1. At least 900 clock hours of field practicum in social work 2.
 At least 12 semester hours of clinical coursework that prepares the individual to practice as a Licensed Clinical Social Worker

 Licensure Dependent on an Exam?
-Successful completion of the "Clinical" examination administered by the Association of Social Work Boards (ASWB) or an examination determined by the Department to be comparable in content.
-All ASWB examination scores are reported as pass/fail, with the number of questions needed to pass the examination, and because test questions change from one administration to the next, statistical adjustments must be made to account for small differences in the overall difficulty of individual examinations.
+Licensure as an LCSW requires successful completion of the "Clinical" examination administered by the Association of Social Work Boards (ASWB) or an examination determined by the Department to be comparable in content.

 Social Worker- Licensed Master